 5. Shimano Sedona

-Our top rated spinning reel for trout is the Shimano Stradic Ci4+.
+Our top rated spinning reel is the Shimano Stradic Ci4+.
 It is one serious performer.
 The Stradic Ci4+ is one of the smoothest casting spinning reels available.
 It can be purchased in either a normal of a high gearing model for quick retrieval.

 1. Pflueger President